 The National Christmas Tree is one of my favorite classic holiday traditions.
 I usually end up visiting a couple of times each year because so many of my friends want to see the tree.
-So, how do you beat the crowds and get the most out of your visit?
+But it can get busy and crowded so how can you get the most out of your visit?
 We’ve got you covered:

 Plan your visit:

 Head to the National Christmas Tree Monday to Thursday evening to avoid the crowds.
-Plan about an hour for your visit to give you enough time to see everything.
-You’ll want to snap pictures, visit the state and territory trees, watch the miniature trains, and enjoy the nightly entertainment.
+Plan about a 30 to 45 minutes for your visit to give you enough time to see everything.
+You’ll want to snap pictures, visit the state and territory trees, and watch the miniature trains.
 Plus, I always like to linger at each state and territory tree to enjoy the ornaments made by the local children from that location.

-The National Christmas tree will be lit on December 1 and open to public December 2 through January 1.
-You can visit the tree during daytime hours but it will be lit from 4:30 to 10 PM.
+The National Christmas tree will be lit on November 28, 2018.
+You can visit the tree during daytime hours but it will be lit during evening hours – approximately 4:30 to 10 PM.

 Dress for the weather: